Katie Volynets grabs last 7 games to beat Potapova in Austin

 In January, Volynets qualified for the Australian Open and reached the third round at a Grand Slam tournament for the first time.

-Now Volynets will face Peyton Stearns or Mirjam Bjorklund for a spot in the semifinals at the inaugural edition of the hard-court tournament in the Texas capital.
+Now Volynets will face Peyton Stearns — who won the NCAA singles championship for the University of Texas last year — for a spot in the semifinals at the inaugural edition of the hard-court tournament in the state capital.
+Stearns got past Mirjam Bjorklund 6-3, 7-5 on Wednesday night in a match between two wild-card recipients.

-The highest-seeded woman left in the field, No. 4 Sloane Stephens, was scheduled to play qualifier Heather Watson later Wednesday.
+The highest-seeded woman left in the field, No. 4 Sloane Stephens, beat qualifier Heather Watson 6-4, 6-4.
+Stephens, the 2017 U.S. Open champion, will meet 88th-ranked Varvara Gracheva in the quarterfinals.
+It’s a rematch of a contest won by Stephens last week in Merida, Mexico.

+Gracheva, who eliminated top-seeded Magda Linette in the first round in Austin, advanced Wednesday by defeating Anna Blinkova 6-3, 6-7 (5), 6-1 in an all-Russian matchup.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports